Kenneth Bainbridge: Postwar

 Bainbridge returned to Harvard after the war, and initiated the construction of a 96 in synchro-cyclotron, which has since been dismantled.
+Also, upon arriving back at Harvard, Bainbridge created a larger mass spectrograph.
+Utilizing his new device, Bainbridge was able to establish the existence of the neutrino, which is a basic component of matter that had eluded scientists for some time.
 From 1950 to 1954, he chaired the physics department at Harvard.
 During those years, he drew the ire of Senator Joseph McCarthy for his aggressive defense of his colleagues in academia.
 As chairman, he was responsible for the renovation of the old Jefferson Physical Laboratory, and he established the Morris Loeb Lectures in Physics.
 He also devoted a good deal of his time to improving the laboratory facilities for graduate students.
+During Bainbridge’s remaining years at Harvard, he continued to work towards finding new mechanisms to obtain precise yields of atomic masses.

 Throughout the 1950s, Bainbridge remained an outspoken proponent of civilian control of nuclear power and the abandonment of nuclear testing.
 In 1950 he was one of twelve prominent scientists who petitioned President Harry S. Truman to declare that the United States would never be the first to use the hydrogen bomb.
 Bainbridge retired from Harvard in 1975.

 Bainbridge's wife Margaret died suddenly in January 1967 from a blood clot in a broken wrist.
 He married Helen Brinkley King, an editor at William Morrow in New York City, in October 1969.
 She died in February 1989.
 A scholarship was established at Sarah Lawrence College in her memory.
 He died at his home in Lexington, Massachusetts, on July 14, 1996.
 He was survived by his daughters from his first marriage, Joan Bainbridge Safford and Margaret Bainbridge Robinson.
 He was buried in the Abel's Hill Cemetery on Martha's Vineyard, in a plot with his first wife Margaret and his son Martin.
 His papers are in the Harvard University Archives.

+In popular culture

 In the 2023 film Oppenheimer, he is portrayed by Josh Peck.